How To Automatically Give Roles in Discord

 Setting Up Dyno Bot

 The process of setting up Dyno Bot is simple with few steps.
 The process is relatively quick and easy and once it’s up and running, enabling “Autorole” is a few additional steps away.

 To set up Dyno Bot you’ll need to start by visiting the official website and downloading the tool:

 Head to dynobot.net and click the blue button labeled Login with Discord.

-- You can find it at the top-right of the screen OR directly in the center to the right of “About Dyno” paragraph.
+You can find it at the top-right of the screen OR directly in the center to the right of the “About Dyno” paragraph.

 If you already happen to be logged in to Discord, you can just click the Add to Server button instead, located in the main menu bar.
 However, you’ll still need to be logged in to get to the dashboard.